 When a track is compressed for a smaller file size, such as an MP3 or Apple's own AAC, some of the audio information can be lost.
 A compressed file can be up to 90 per cent smaller than a lossless file, but is generally rendered at a lower bitrate and frequency.
 Most streaming services default to these formats to save on streaming bandwidth or device storage space.

-Lossless Audio is rendered at much higher bitrates and frequencies, so will take up more space or bandwidth.
+Lossless Audio is rendered at much higher bitrates and frequencies, so takes up more space or bandwidth.
 However, the audio quality benefits as a result.
 Compare the same track played from a CD to one on a standard streaming service and you should be able to pick out deviations in clarity - even hear sounds in the background you might have previously missed.

 Apple Music's Lossless Audio therefore offers users the option to listen to higher bitrate music tracks, with a couple of "lossless" options.
 It uses the ALAC (Apple Lossless Audio Codec) file type and offers different types: